Philippine Spotted Deer

-Zoo Berlin supports the Talarak Foundation Inc. in its efforts to save the Visayan spotted deer and protect species diversity in the Philippines.
+Zoo Berlin supports the Talarak Foundation Inc. in its efforts to save the Philippine Spotted Deer and protect species diversity in the Philippines.

 - Project name

 Visayas, Republic of the Philippines

 Loss of habitat due to expansion of human settlements and agriculture

 Breeding at zoos across the world and research stations on site; establishing conservation areas

 With a shoulder height of just 60 to 70 cm, the Philippine Spotted Deer is one of the world’s smallest deer species.
 The deer first arrived in Berlin as far back as 1874, when Germany’s oldest zoo received an individual from London.
 After many decades of absence, this endangered deer species eventually returned to Berlin in 1994.

 The deer couple that arrived in Berlin in 1994 came here from Mulhouse in France.
 They bred very successfully and their young went on to populate many other European zoos.
 There are now around 150 Philippine Spotted Deer living in the care of humans worldwide, and Zoo Berlin has made a considerable contribution to that positive development.
 The breeding of Philippine Spotted Deer is coordinated by a European Endangered Species Programme (EEP).